 lauded Arthur's $165 million dollar litigation victory: "[…]Lead attorney Arthur Jakoby [achieved a] remarkable outcome…due in large part to a clever legal strategy featuring multiple parties, [and] multiple lawsuits…[T]he adoption of a shrewd multi-faceted legal strategy now 'virtually guarantees' that these investors will achieve what was previously unthinkable – realizing a legal profit from investing in [the Madoff] Ponzi scheme."

-Prior to joining Herrick in 1987, Arthur served as Special Trial Counsel in the Division of Enforcement of the United States Securities and Exchange Commission.
-He prosecuted penny stock frauds, insider trading, accounting frauds and stock market manipulation cases involving individuals, public companies, broker dealers and their principals.
-While at the SEC, Arthur was temporarily assigned to the United States Attorney's Office for the District of New Jersey where he assisted the United States Attorney's Financial Crimes Unit.
+Prior to joining Herrick, Arthur was Special Trial Counsel in the SEC’s Division of Enforcement.
+While at the SEC, he prosecuted stock and accounting frauds, insider trading matters and stock market manipulation cases involving individuals, public companies, broker dealers and their principals.
+He was also assigned as a special AUSA to the U.S. Attorney's Financial Crimes Unit for the District of New Jersey.

 Arthur also chairs Herrick’s real estate title insurance litigation group, which represents all of the major title insurance companies in New York and New Jersey in complex real estate claims against their insureds.
 In his 25-year career he has successfully resolved hundreds of real estate title insurance cases in the Northeast and Mid-Atlantic, as well as many class actions involving allegations of price fixing and overcharges by title underwriters.
 Real estate developers, owners and title underwriters frequently call on Arthur when faced with “bet the company” cases involving breach of contract, breach of fiduciary duty and fraud claims involving large commercial properties.